ramezrafla/redis-oplog/README.md

 and put `zegenie:redis-oplog` as the first option.
 - RedisOplog does not work with _insecure_ package.
 - Updates with **positional selectors** have to be done on the DB for now until this [PR](https://github.com/meteor/meteor/pull/9721) is pulled in.
 Just keep this in mind in terms of your db hits.
 - This package **does not support ordered** observers.
 You **cannot** use `addedBefore`, `changedBefore` etc. This behavior is unlikely to change as it requires quite a bit of work and is not useful for the original developer.
-Frankly, you should use `{order:2}` in your doc and order at run-time.
+Frankly, you should use `order` field in your doc and order at run-time.
 - If you have **large documents**, caching could result in memory issues as we store the full document in the cache.
 You may need to tweak `cacheTimeout`.
 In such a use case you should have a separate collection for these big fields and prevent caching on it or have shorter timeout.
 (Note: adding the option to exclude certain fields from being cached will result in undue complexity for a rare use case)

 ## OplogToRedis